edingc/munki-enroll/README.md

 That's it!
 Be sure to make note of the full URL path to the enroll.php file.

+## Example manifest organization

+A simple example of manifest organization in Munki Enroll is shown below:

+    . /manifests
+    ├── default (Software for all computers goes here.)
+    ├── locationA
+    │   ├── A_default (Software for locationA computers goes here.
+Includes default manifest.)
+    │   └── clients
+    │       └── computer1 (Software for computer1 goes here.
+Includes A_default manifest, which includes default manifest.)
+    └── locationB
+        ├── B_default (Software for locationB computers goes here.
+Includes default manifest.)
+        └── clients
+            └── computer2 (Software for computer2 goes here.
+Includes A_default manifest, which includes default manifest.)

+The default, A_default, and B_default manifests would be manually created.
+Computer1 would be provisioned with its ClientIdentifier set to locationA/A_default.
+Munki Enroll would then be run on the computer to generate the computer1 manifest in the clients folder under locationA.
+The computer1 manifest contains the A_default manifest, which contains the default manifest.

+### Deploying packages

+The default manifest might contain web browsers or other applications needed on all computers.
+The A_default manifest would contain location-specific packages, while the computer1 manifest would contain computer-specific packages.

+This organization makes it extremely easy to target a bunch of computers or only one depending on needs.

 ## Client Configuration

 Edit the included munki_enroll.sh script to include the full URL path to the enroll.php file on your Munki repository.